bormaxi8080/bormaxi8080/README.md

 Dec 2021 - Close my hiring agency and checkout into NDA place as software developer

-Jun 2021 - Start a [RIP Leaks](https://t.me/RIPLeaks) community project,  publicly oppose the processes of Russian import substitution, including in the IT sector, and cover news on this topic
+Jun 2021 - Dec 2024 a **RIP Leaks** community project,  publicly oppose the processes of Russian import substitution, including in the IT sector, and cover news on this topic.
+Project closed.

 May 2021 - Repair this GitHub account from reserve

-Jun 2020 - Start a [Ebenya Rodiny](https://www.instagram.com/ebenya_rodiny/) (aka Fucking Motherland) project
+Jun 2020 - Start a [Ebenya Rodiny](https://www.instagram.com/ebenya_rodiny/) (aka Fucking Motherland) project, one of the largest collections of graffiti and street art in the world.

 Mar 2020 - Sep 2020 - Compelled Career Break by private reasons